Deep Reinforcement Learning for Traveling Purchaser Problems: Meta-learning Strategy

 \section{Meta-learning Strategy}

-Despite our proposed framework and the key DRL components introduced above, how to effectively learn a high-quality policy remains another challenge, especially on large-sized TPP instances.
-First, due to the huge state-action space for solving TPPs, the training suffers heavily from low sample efficiency.
-The policy network often makes random and suboptimal actions in the early training stage, requiring substantial trial-and-error before a good policy can be found.
-More seriously, when trained on large-sized TPP instances, a randomly initialized policy network may completely fail to find an effective or even reasonable solution and result in training collapse (see Figure \ref{fig_3}(b)).
+Despite our proposed framework and the key DRL components, how to effectively learn a high-quality policy remains another challenge, especially for large-sized TPP instances.
+First, due to the huge state-action space in solving TPPs, the training suffers from low sample efficiency.
+The policy network often makes random and suboptimal actions in the early training stage, requiring substantial trial-and-error before a good policy can be obtained.
+This issue is exacerbated when training on large-sized TPP instances, where a randomly initialized policy network may fail to find a reasonable solution, resulting in potential training collapse (see Figure \ref{fig_3}(b)).
 Second, while a well-trained policy can produce high-quality solutions for TPP instances from the same distribution as training, it tends to exhibit poor generalization performance on instances from different distributions.
 Generalization across different instance distributions is a highly desirable property for learning-based methods for solving CO problems.

 In our approach, we address these limitations by pre-training an initialized policy network on a collection of varying instance distributions, such that it can take advantage of priorly learned cross-distribution knowledge and thus efficiently adapt to a new instance distribution using only a small amount of instances from that distribution for fine-tuning.
 Specifically, we propose a meta-learning strategy to learn such an initialized policy network.
 We consider a collection of instance distributions $\mathcal{D}_{\text{TPP}}=\left\{\mathcal{P}_i\right\}_{i=1}^D$, where each $\mathcal{P}_i$ defines a specific instance distribution (e.g., instances sharing the same number of markets and products).
 In our meta-training strategy, the training process comprises an outer-loop and several inner-loop optimizations at each iteration, corresponding to pre-training an initialized policy network and fine-tuning on a specific instance distribution, respectively.
 The outer-loop maintains a meta policy network $\theta$, which serves as the initialization $\theta_{\text{in}}^0$ for the inner-loop policy network.
 The inner-loop fine-tunes the policy network $\theta_{\text{in}}^0$ by performing $N$ updates on a specific instance distribution $\mathcal{P}_\text{in}$, which is drawn from $\mathcal{D}_{\text{TPP}}$ according to a sampling probability $p(\mathcal{D}_{\text{TPP}})=\left\{p(\mathcal{P}_i)\right\}_{i=1}^D$ (discrete uniform distribution in our implementation).
 The meta-objective is to learn a meta policy network $\theta$, which is a good initialization that can achieve low loss when adapting to a new instance distribution through $N$ fine-tuning updates: